 Lance joined the firm in 2004 after receiving his JD from the University of Colorado School of Law and his BA from Colorado State University.
 His early legal experience included clerking for two Judges with the Arapahoe County District Court.
-Lance’s practice includes estate planning, probate of estates, guardianships and conservatorships, probate approval of personal injury cases for incapacitated plaintiffs, Medicaid and Medicare issues, and special needs and disability trusts.
-Lance is a member of the Colorado Bar Association.
+Lance’s practice includes estate planning, probate of estates, guardianships and conservatorships, probate approval of personal injury cases for incapacitated plaintiffs, Medicaid and Medicare issues, along with special needs and disability trusts.
+Lance is currently a member of the Colorado Bar Association.

 David F. Steinhoff

 Dave and Eric formed Solem, Mack & Steinhoff PC in 1997.
 In 2017, Dave limited his work hours and the firm became known as Solem, Harris & McKinley PC.
-Dave continues to see clients on a regular basis.
+Dave continues to consult clients on a regular basis.
 He earned his BA and JD from the University of Denver.
 Prior to private practice, he served as a division director for Colorado Legal Services and then as an Assistant Attorney General for the State of Colorado.
 He is a member of the Trust & Estates and Elder Law Sections of the Colorado Bar Association and of the National Academy of Elder Law Attorneys (NAELA).
 He served as Deputy Public Administrator for the 18th Judicial District from 2002 to 2010.
-In addition to estate planning and litigation, he has held fiduciary roles (trustee, conservator, special administrator, and personal representative) throughout his practice and has written articles and taught the legal community and public on Estate Planning, Estate Litigation, Special Needs Planning, Medicaid, Guardianships, and Conservatorships.
+In addition to estate planning and litigation, he has held fiduciary roles (trustee, conservator, special administrator, and personal representative) throughout his practice and has written articles and hosted seminars within the legal community and public regarding Estate Planning, Estate Litigation, Special Needs Planning, Medicaid, Guardianships, and Conservatorships.

 Tyler D. Lambert

 Tyler joined the firm in 2017 after receiving his JD from Indiana University - Maurer School of Law and his BA from Indiana University, Bloomington where he was inducted into the Phi Beta Kappa Society.
 Before joining Solem, Harris & McKinley, P.C., Tyler practiced criminal defense and appeared before all trial courts throughout the Front Range.
 In addition to his private practice work, Tyler served as a contract attorney for the Alternate Defense Counsel where he provided criminal defense to indigent clients.
 Since joining the firm Tyler has been providing his clients legal services in the areas of probate litigation, estate planning, guardianships and conservatorships, and special needs and disability trusts.
-Tyler is a member of the Colorado Bar Association, the Denver Bar Association, and the Colorado Trial Lawyers Association.
+Tyler is a member of the Colorado Bar Association, the Denver Bar Association and the Colorado Trial Lawyers Association.